-591 Senior Seminar 1 hour Senior research project; group format seminar.
+591 Senior Seminar

+Senior research project; group format seminar.
 Required in the field of concentration.
 To be taken by majors in the fall semester of their senior year.
+Prerequisite: BIO 340.

-593 Senior Thesis 1 hour
+593 Senior Thesis

 Preparation and defense of senior thesis.
 Required in the field of concentration.
 To be taken by majors in the spring semester of their senior year.